sudeepthi59o/sudeepthi59o.github.io/content/portfolio/stepwise.md

 - **Core Data** for keeps records of user step data
 - **Xcode** for development and testing

-### Demo
+## **Demo**

 ![Step Counter App Screenshot](/stepwise_app2.gif)

-### Conclusion
+## **Conclusion**

 This project provided hands-on experience with real-time sensor data and reactive UI design.
 It also strengthened my familiarity with persistent local storage and iOS notification handling.
-Future improvements could include HealthKit integration, support for historical data, or an achievements system to motivate users.
+Future improvements could include HealthKit integration or an achievements system to motivate users.

 > This app was developed as part of academic coursework and is hosted in a private repository.
 Access is available upon request.